digitallyinduced/ihp/Guide/deployment.markdown

 In production it's highly recommended to use an exception tracking service like [Sentry](https://sentry.io/) for error monitoring.

-To use sentry in your IHP app you need to install the [ihp-sentry](https://github.com/digitallyinduced/ihp-sentry) plugin.
+To use sentry in your IHP app you need to install the ihp-sentry plugin.
+The ihp-sentry plugin is bundled with IHP Pro.

-When the `ihp-sentry` plugin is installed and configured, exceptions that happen in production (so `option Production` is set) are reported to sentry.
+Once the `ihp-sentry` plugin is installed and configured, exceptions that happen in production (so `option Production` is set) are reported to sentry.

 #### Install ihp-sentry in your IHP app